skvl/xen/docs/misc/xen-command-line.markdown

 Flag to enable 2 MB host page table support for Hardware Assisted Paging (HAP).

+### hardware\_dom
+> `= <domid>`

+> Default: `0`

+Enable late hardware domain creation using the specified domain ID.
+This is intended to be used when domain 0 is a stub domain which builds a disaggregated system including a hardware domain with the specified domain ID.
+This option is supported only when compiled with XSM\_ENABLE=y on x86.

+### hest\_disable
+> ` = <boolean>`

+> Default: `false`

+Control Xens use of the APEI Hardware Error Source Table, should one be found.

 ### hpetbroadcast
 > `= <boolean>`

 ### hvm\_debug
 > `= <integer>`

+The specified value is a bit mask with the individual bits having the following meaning:

+>     Bit  0 - debug level 0 (unused at present)
+>     Bit  1 - debug level 1 (Control Register logging)
+>     Bit  2 - debug level 2 (VMX logging of MSR restores when context switching)
+>     Bit  3 - debug level 3 (unused at present)
+>     Bit  4 - I/O operation logging
+>     Bit  5 - vMMU logging
+>     Bit  6 - vLAPIC general logging
+>     Bit  7 - vLAPIC timer logging
+>     Bit  8 - vLAPIC interrupt logging
+>     Bit  9 - vIOAPIC logging
+>     Bit 10 - hypercall logging
+>     Bit 11 - MSR operation logging

+Recognized in debug builds of the hypervisor only.

+### hvm\_fep
+> `= <boolean>`

+> Default: `false`

+Allow use of the Forced Emulation Prefix in HVM guests, to allow emulation of arbitrary instructions.

+This option is intended for development purposes, and is only available in debug builds of the hypervisor.

 ### hvm\_port80
 > `= <boolean>`

+> Default: `true`

+Specify whether guests are to be given access to physical port 80 (often used for debugging purposes), to override the DMI based detection of systems known to misbehave upon accesses to that port.

 ### highmem-start
 > `= <size>`